78 rpm Record Labels - W

 info@majesticrecord.com

 World Record from the World Phonograph Co., Chicago.
 1918-1920.
-World started out as a vertical cut label and eventually went to universal cut.
-This example is a vertical cut.
-World's vertical records were produced by Pathe Freres.
+World started out as a vertical cut label (left example) and eventually went to universal cut (right example).
+The vertical records were produced by Pathe and the universal series was produced by Operaphone from Pathe master and duplicating material on Operaphone.

 Word Records.
 Waco, TX

 Wallis Original Record Corporation.
 Linden, NJ.
 1950s.
-All releases I've seen are from Ruth Wallis and are comedy songs, double entendre type stuff.
+All releases I've seen are from Ruth Wallis and are comedy/party songs, double entendre type stuff.

 Walt Disney.
 Mickey Mouse Club.
 Distributed by Am-Par Record Corp.